LilianGong/NotesforIT/intro to IT.md

 sudo chmod ugo-x filename  *u = user, g = group, o=everyone; + : add, - : remove; x = execute, r = read, w = write*<br>
 sudo chmod 754 filename  <br>
 *1 = execute, 2 = write, 4 = read; each number represents seperately by the sequence of user, group and other person*<br>
-sudo chown joe filename *change the owner of the *
+sudo chown joe filename *change the owner of the file to joe *<br>
+sudo chgrp best-group filename *change the group of the file to best-group* <br>